rpggio/obsidian-chat-stream/README.md

 ### Download Manually

 Download the latest release.
-Extract and put the three files (main.js, manifest.json, styles.css) to folder `{{obsidian_vault}}/.obsidian/plugins/rpggio/obsidian-chat-stream`.
+Extract and put the three files (main.js, manifest.json, styles.css) to folder `{{obsidian_vault}}/.obsidian/plugins/obsidian-chat-stream`.

 ## Usage

 1. Select a note in the canvas
-2. Press Shift+Command+Enter (Mac), or Shift+Win+Enter (Windows)
+2. Press Shift+Command+Enter to send current note and ancestors to GPT
-3. OpenAI chat AI will respond in a child note, using ancestors for context
+3. GPT chat will respond in a child note
-4. Press Command+Enter to quickly create a normal text note
+4. To quickly create an empty child note for responding, press Command+Enter.

 AI notes are colored purple, and tagged with `chat_role=assistant` in the canvas data file.